EiichiroIto/m5apple2/README.md

 ## Play
 1. Turn m5stack power on then automatically start.
-1. Push Button-A for Menu.
+1. Push Button-B for Menu.
 1. Select "Insert Disk #1" and Select a Disk Image.
 1. Select "Reset" for booting Apple ][ emulator.